 A specific subject line helps your recipient prioritize your message and find it later when searching their inbox.
 It also demonstrates that you value their time by letting them know exactly what to expect when they open your message.

 Pro tip: If your email's purpose changes during a long thread, update the subject line!
-Nothin worse than having a subject line that doesn't match what your actually talkin about.
+Nothing's worse than having a subject line that doesn't match what you're actually talking about.
+Most email clients make this easy—just add "RE: Updated Subject" to keep the thread connected while clarifying the new focus.

 First impressions matter.
 The opening of your email sets the tone for everything that follows.
 Many professionals rush through this part, but a proper greeting shows respect and attention to detail.